DanieleIsoni/py-package-info.nvim/README.md

             outdated = "|  ", -- Icon for outdated dependencies
         },
     },
-    autostart = true, -- Whether to autostart when `package.json` is opened hide_up_to_date = false, -- It hides up to date versions when displaying virtual text hide_unstable_versions = false, -- It hides unstable versions from version list e.g next-11.1.3-canary3 }
+    autostart = true, -- Whether to autostart when `pyproject.toml` is opened hide_up_to_date = false, -- It hides up to date versions when displaying virtual text hide_unstable_versions = false, -- It hides unstable versions from version list e.g next-11.1.3-canary3 }